-- Use senior discounts.
-Don’t be embarrassed about your age; becoming a senior comes with a few perks, so why not take advantage of them?
+Use senior discounts.
+Becoming a senior comes with a few perks, so why not take advantage of them?
 Many retailers offer discounts to seniors and pensioners, so show your Seniors Card and pay less for everything from clothes and meals to public transport.

 The best things in life are free, so make sure you never pay for something you can get without handing over a cent.

 Join a library.
 Don’t buy books when your local library has thousands of novels just sitting there waiting to be read.
 It’s free and easy to do and if you end up with a book you don’t like, just take it back and exchange it for three more.

 Free Wi-Fi.
 Only use the Internet occasionally?
 Coffee shops, restaurants and some other retailers offer free Wi-Fi, so consider paying them a visit when you need to jump online.

 Visit a museum.
 Take advantage of free days and events at museums and art galleries.
 Get some culture, expand your knowledge and do it all for free.